 Mainstreaming Leave No One Behind

-To strengthen national governments and local urban institutions to center LNOB (inclusion, disability and safety) in national policies, and facilitate evidence-based localization of national policies and SDGs 11 & 6 in urban areas.
+To strengthen national governments and local urban institutions to center LNOB, specifically disability inclusion, in national policies and programmes to facilitate evidence-based localization of national policies and SDGs 11 & 6 in urban areas.

-Project Countries: Afghanistan, Bangladesh, India, and Sri Lanka
+Project Countries: Bangladesh, India, Nepal, and Sri Lanka

 Through this project, the inclusion of persons with disabilities and other marginalised groups will be strengthened in fundamental sectors of urban development, under SDG 11 – Sustainable Cities and Communities for integrated urban development and a SDG 6 – Clean Water and Sanitation, which gives impetus to an important sectoral challenge in South Asia countries.